Early Childhood Education Bachelor's Degree Program

 Outcomes & Pathways

-Students who graduate with a major in Early Childhood Education will be able to:
+Students who graduate with a major in Early Childhood Education will:

 Please note: Students may be subject to a criminal background check and drug screening prior to being placed in any internship.